-In general, personal property is anything that is move able and is not a permanent part of real estate, including items such as business-owned furniture, fixtures, machinery or equipment.
+In general, personal property is anything that is moveable and is not a permanent part of real estate, including items such as business-owned furniture, fixtures, machinery or equipment.

 Lessees of personal property must also file a report with the Plainville Assessor by November 1, annually.
 This requirement affects any personal property (other than a Connecticut registered motor vehicle) that is subject to a contract of lease and is in a lessee’s possession.

-If a Personal Property Declaration is filed after November 1, the Assessor adds a 25% assessment penalty to the taxpayer’s assessment.
+If a Personal Property Declaration is filed after November 1, the Assessor must add a 25% assessment penalty to the taxpayer’s assessment.
 A 25% assessment penalty is also applicable if a taxpayer fails to file a declaration, in which case the Assessor uses the best information available to determine the value of the taxpayer’s personal property.